booch/presentations/Nothing-Is-Easy/slides.md

 ???

-* Using a trinary operator is often a good choice
+* Using a ternary operator is often a good choice
     * When the "positive" and "negative" cases are simple

 ---